Syntax Guide

 - label:

-# Regular pipeline for the product release branch
+# Regular pipeline for product release branch

 type: RELEASE